 What Happened To Shadowhawk Flashlights?

 Shadowhawk Flashlights is a now defunct internet flashlight company that primarily operated between the years of 2016 and 2019.
-While the name still continues to be loosely used on the internet today, it's unclear whether or not the original company is still involved.
+While the name still continues to loosely exist on the internet, it's unclear whether or not the original company is still involved.

 The company's signature product was a flashlight known as the X800.
 This flashlight was a white-labeled generic model which had been sold, and continues to be sold, by hundreds of different companies.